Canada-wide Toll Free:

 Free Download: Small Business Tax Strategies: A Complete Owner’s Manual

-With Small Business Tax Strategies: A Complete Owner’s Manual, you’ll learn what key tax information and documents you need to meet Canada’s fast-approaching tax filing deadline.
+With Small Business Tax Strategies: A Complete Owner’s Manual, you’ll learn what key tax information and documents you need as a Canadian small business owner.
+There’s even a printable checklist that covers all the documents, tax slips and key tax write offs and deductions you shouldn’t miss out on.

 Consider this toolkit your roadmap to help you get organized, reduce your tax burden, and keep more money in your pocket.